ostenlun/OllisSpringDemo/README.md

 - Delete history deletes all arrivals stored in the database

 ## Usage
-Please use OllisSpringDemoUI as a user interface to use this application.
+Please use OllisSpringDemoUI as a frontend UI to use this application.
+You can also call the web API using the following browser commands when the backend app is running as a server:

+*/history*
+*/arrivals*

 Ask for the remote database credentials (src/main/resources/application.properties) or use your own Mongodb cluster.